Indoor Air Can Cause Health Problems

 This gas is a product of burning kerosene in a space heater.
 It is very irritating to the eyes and upper respiratory tract.

-Radon is a radioactive gas that seeps from the soil and rocks beneath your home.
+Radon is a radioactive gas that seeps from the soil and rocks under your home.
 Radon can enter a home through cracks in the foundation, walls, drains, and other openings.
 Exposure to radon in the home is the second leading cause of lung cancer.
 Smoking is the first.
 Smokers and former smokers exposed to radon may have a much higher risk of death from lung cancer.

 These are other common household air pollutants:

-Particulates like dust and pollen.
+Particulates.
+These include dust and pollen.

-Lead, which was common in paint made before 1978.
+Lead.
+This was common in paint made before 1978.

 Signs of air trouble